Spend an hour in Armstrong: Okanagan shows off in collaborative videos series - Salmon Arm Observer

-“We are so much more than beaches and peaches,” said chambers of commerce from across the Okanagan Valley.
+“We are so much more than beaches and peaches,” say chambers of commerce from across the Okanagan Valley.

 The Okanagan We Got This initiative was launched in 2020 as a way to share information with businesses and residents in the Valley.